ENERGY PRODUCTION AND FREE RADICALS

 Abnormal mitochondria in RRF

-These mitochondrial clusters appear as red subsarcolemmal deposits in cryostat sections of muscle stained with Gomori trichrome.
-Myofibers with such deposits are called ragged red fibers (RRFs).
+These mitochondrial clusters appear as red deposits in cryostat sections of muscle stained with modified Gomori trichrome.
+Myofibers with such deposits are called ragged red fibers (RRFs)-ragged because their structure is disrupted by the accumulating mitochondria.
 RRFs are the hallmark of mitochondrial disorders and occur in no other metabolic disease but are only present in about one-third of them.
 They may be few or may be the majority of myofibers in a biopsy.
 Thus absence of RRFs does not rule out a mitochondrial disorder.
-RRFs occur in large deletions and point mutations of mtDNA and in mutations of nDNA that cause multiple mtDNA deletions or reduction of mtDNA copy number.
+RRFs occur in large deletions and tRNA mutations and in mutations of nDNA that cause multiple mtDNA deletions or reduction of mtDNA copy number.
 The common denominator of these conditions is impairment of intramitochondrial protein synthesis.
 They are less abundant or absent in mutations involving protein-coding genes.
-COX is synthesized in mitochondria.
+RRFs are Succinic Dehydrogenase (SDH) and NADH hyperreactive.
+The SDH reaction product is deep blue, hence RRFs are also ragged blue fibers.
+SDH (complex II) is entirely encoded by nDNA and a good marker of mitochondrial proliferation.
+Cytochrome C Oxidase (COX) is a component of complex IV which is encoded in part by mtDNA and in part by nDNA.
+COX is synthesized in mitochondria and reflects respiratory chain function.
 Therefore, RRFs in mutations affecting protein synthesis are deficient in COX activity.
-RRFs occurring in mutations of ETC encoding genes (except for those that encode COX components) are generally COX-positive.
-RRFs are succinic SDH hyperreactive.
-The SDH reaction product is deep blue, hence RRFs are also ragged blue fibers.
-Proliferation and hypertrophy of mitochondria probably represents compensatory hypertrophy in an effort to overcome biochemical defects of these mitochondria.
+RRFs occurring in mutations of individual respiratory chain genes (except for those that encode COX components) are generally COX-positive.
+RRFs are rare in children with mitochondrial disorders and occur in other muscle diseases-notably inclusion body myositis and polymyalgia rheumatica.
+In these conditions, they are thought to be due to mtDNA damage induced by free radicals.
+A few RRFs are also seen incidentally in the muscles of older people.
+Milder mitochondrial proliferation often takes the form of subsarcolemmal aggregates that do not disrupt myofiber structure.

-Definition and clinical findings: A childhood mitochondrial encephalopathy that damages primarily the brainstem and basal ganglia causing hypotonia, ophthalmoplegia, nystagmus, and psychomotor regression.
-Mean age of death is 5 years.
+Definition and clinical findings: A progressive childhood mitochondrial encephalopathy that damages primarily the brainstem and basal ganglia causing developmental delay, hypotonia, ophthalmoplegia, nystagmus, ataxia, and other symptoms.
+The heart, liver, kidneys, and other organ systems may also fail.
+After a period of normal development, symptoms usually appear by 2 years, frequently coinciding with an infection.
+Mean age at death is 5 years.
+LS is the most common mitochondrial disorder in children.

-Pathological findings: Congestion, softening, and atrophy of basal ganglia and brainstem tectum and tegmentum.
-Attenuation of the neuropil, spongiosis and vascular proliferation with relative preservation of neurons.
+Pathological and imaging findings: Congestion, softening, and atrophy of basal ganglia and brainstem tectum and tegmentum.
+The cerebellar dentate nucleus, thalamus, and spinal cord may also be affected.
+Attenuation of the neuropil, spongiosis, and vascular proliferation with relative preservation of neurons.
 The topography of the lesions is somewhat similar to the Wernicke-Korsakoff syndrome.
-No ragged red fibers are seen in most cases
+The MRI shows hyperintense T2 lesions with increased lactate signal.
+No ragged red fibers are seen in most cases.

 KEARNS-SAYRE SYNDROME (KSS) AND CHRONIC PROGRESSIVE EXTERNAL OPHTHALMOPLEGIA (CPEO).